-As of June 30, 2011, Current Liabilities included accrued expense of \$146,526.
-R&D expenses related to MD Anderson treating patients in the Phase I clinical trial comprised \$50,000 of this amount and expenses for clinical trial monitors represented an additional \$5,000.
-Accrued expenses for travel to suppliers, meetings and conferences totaled approximately \$16,000.
-Expenses of being a public company of approximately \$5,000 were accrued for auditors and attorney fees, plus business wire services.
-Management bonus pool accrual comprises \$69,375 of accrued expense as of June 30, 2011.
+As of September 30, 2011, Current Liabilities included accrued expense of \$111,862.
+R&D expenses related to MD Anderson treating patients in the Phase I clinical trial comprised \$100,000 of this amount.
+Accrued expenses for corporate communication and travel to suppliers, meetings and conferences represented the balance of accrued expenses.